MRtrix3/mrtrix3/docs/getting_started/commands/fixelreorient.rst

 ::

-    fixelcorrespondence [ options ]  subject template output
+    fixelreorient [ options ]  input warp_df output

--  *subject*: the input subject fixel image.
--  *template*: the input template fixel image.
+-  *input*: the input fixel image.
+-  *warp_df*: a 4D deformation field used to perform reorientation.
+Reorientation is performed by applying the Jacobian affine transform in each voxel in the warp, then re-normalising the vector representing the fixel direction
 -  *output*: the output fixel image.

 Description
 -----------

-Obtain angular correpondence by mapping subject fixels to a template fixel mask.
-It is assumed that the subject image has already been spatially normalised and is aligned with the template.
+Reorient fixel directions using the local affine transformation (Jacobian matrix) of an input warp.

 Options
 -------

--  **-angle value** the max angle threshold for computing inter-subject fixel correspondence (Default: 30)

 Standard options
 ^^^^^^^^^^^^^^^^